TIBCOSoftware/snappydata/README.md

 ```

 > ### Note: More TODOs for Hemant
-> - explain and walk thru code to run olap queries using the DF API ...
-> - maybe, run the same using Spark cache ... highlight performance difference?
-> - explain and run OLTP code ... what are the additional APIs on top of spark.
->  - in All of this link to relevant sections in Spark guide.
->  .- Explain the 'runJob' trait?
-What is a SnappySQLJob?
->  - Mimic the sampling queries using API .... can we show them error related functions also using API
->  Finally, we go through Spark standalone cluster working with Snappy ....
 >  - Describe streaming --- this is quite different than SQL counterpart ....
 The topK thing is quite unique ... describe the use case and walk thru code, etc.